 Rachel Morris is a faculty member at Michigan State Science in Biomedical Laboratory Diagnostics.
 She grew up in Maine and has earned her A.S. in Medical Laboratory Science, B.A. in Biology from the University of Maine at Augusta, and Ph.D. in Biological Sciences from Marquette University.
 Her studies have focused on how bacteria grow in wastewater treatment plants and low oxygen environments.
 When she’s not in the lab or teaching, she enjoys knitting, reading, and anything that takes her outdoors.
 Here’s a link to her website where you can see her other projects.
 You can also follow her on twitter @rlmorris_mi.

-Alyssa Preiser previously earned her B.S. in Biochemistry and Molecular Biology and decided to go on to work on her Ph.D. after that.
+Alyssa Preiser previously earned her B.S. in Biochemistry and Molecular Biology and decided to work on her Ph.D. after that.
 She is interested in understanding the regulation of how plants use the carbon that they take in.
 She’s been involved in ScienceDebate, Plantae, and now, Speaking Science as opportunities to connect people to science.
-She spends her free time on the computer working on graphic design projects, in the yard fixing up her gardens, or in the kitchen perfecting a new recipe.
-You can follow her on Twitter at @alyssapreiser.
+She spends her free time on the computer working on graphic design projects, in the yard fixing up her garden, or in the kitchen perfecting a new recipe.
+You can find more of her work at https://alyssapreiser.wixsite.com/apreiser.

-Jim Monahan is our producer extraordinaire!
-He is the Communications Coordinator for the Biomedical Laboratory Diagnostics Program at Michigan State University and agreed to help us with this project.
+Barret Baxter has recently joined our team as our producer.
+He is the Communications Coordinator for the Biomedical Laboratory Diagnostics Program at Michigan State University and before that has wored as a video editor and filmmaker.
 He takes care of our recording and editing and is the reason that we have any audio to provide to you!

 Also, thanks to Ben Preiser who provided our theme music.